 When this occurs, the auto product liability case doesn’t fall under lemon law but product liability law.
 In North Carolina, individuals must file an auto product liability lawsuit within 3 years of the date of injury or 2 years from the date of death, but in no event more than 12 years after the initial purchase of the automobile.

-If you’ve been injured by an automobile defect, you might be eligible to receive compensation for any injuries caused by the defective vehicle.
+If you’ve been injured by an automobile defect, including defective truck equipment, you might be eligible to receive compensation for any injuries caused by the defective vehicle.
 However, these cases can be very difficult to prove, especially when facing some of the biggest car companies and manufacturers in court, and their lawyers.